Too Good to be True?

 STEP FIVE: Attend your OPEN HOUSE INTERVIEW, either alone or with your family, following the guidelines we give you.

-STEP SIX: If you and your family like what you have seen and experienced (and if your prospective mentor agrees to take you on as an apprentice), complete your enrollment.
+STEP SIX: If you and your family like what you have seen and experienced (and if your prospective mentor agrees to take you on as an extern), complete your enrollment.

-STEP SEVEN: Begin your apprenticeship (externship) inside the radio station.
+STEP SEVEN: Begin your externship inside the radio station.

 Some COMMONLY ASKED QUESTIONS